Enjoy superfast 4G speeds at no extra cost on the UK's most reliable network according to the latest YouGov survey.

 We've put together a list of questions user often ask about Three 4G.

-Getting 4G on Three is easy, as all plans include 4G at no extra cost just take out a Three Pay Monthly or SIM Only contract or grab a pay as you go SIM card or a mobile broadband data SIM and you’ll be able to enjoy 4G speeds within whatever data allowance your contract allows for.
+Getting 4G on Three is easy, as all the network's plans include 4G at no extra cost just take out a Three Pay Monthly or SIM Only contract or grab a pay as you go SIM card or a mobile broadband data SIM and you’ll be able to enjoy 4G speeds within whatever data allowance your contract allows for.

 The only other factors to consider are whether your phone supports 4G speeds, which most now do, but you can head to the manufacturer page to check, and that you’re in a 4G location, which we’ve covered above but which you can check by heading to Three’s coverage page, or just keep an eye out for a ‘4G’ symbol when your SIM card is in.